Loga19818eeanvesh/Todos_Website/springboot-start-web/README.md

 # Todo Website
-LoggedIn Users can add, update and delete their todos.
+LoggedIn Users can add, update and delete their Todos.

 ## Tools/Technologies used
 SpringFramework